ebryn/bugzilla-ember/README.md

 # bugzilla-ember

 A [Bugzilla](https://bugzilla.mozilla.org) frontend written in Ember.js.
+Also check out [bugzilla-node](https://github.com/ebryn/bugzilla-node), which is a prototype REST API on top of the Bugzilla database.

 ## Running bugzilla-ember